emilesherrott/emilesherrott-ga-project-2/README.md

 # emilesherrott-ga-project-2
 ## [Weather Front...end](https://emilesherrott-ga-project-2.netlify.app/forecast)
 ### Project Description
-Based on a feed of data from the [Weather API](https://www.weatherapi.com/), my team member, Ole Nascimento and I set about building a visually interesting and intuitive web app to  utilise a broad range of data available. <br />
+Developing an aysynchronous React App based on a feed of data from the [Weather API](https://www.weatherapi.com/).
+My pair coding partner, Ole Nascimento and I set about building a visually interesting and intuitive web app to  utilise a broad range of data available. <br />
 I was passionate about this project as weather applications are widley understoodchose and used.
 Fitting my desire to work on projects which could be of use to a wider range of users as possible.

 ### Overview